Premiership of Liz Truss: Popularity

 Following the Conservative Party conference in October 2022, Truss had an approval rating of −47 per cent according to an opinion poll by The Observer.
 This was worse than Boris Johnson's rating during the Partygate scandal and Theresa May's rating before her resignation.
 53 per cent of voters thought Truss should resign and 25 per cent wanted her to stay as Conservative leader.

 An Opinium poll held between 26 and 30 September 2022 projected a Labour lead of 15 points, predicting the Conservatives to lose 219 seats in a general election including ten cabinet ministers.

 As of mid-October 2022, bookmakers were taking odds for the date of Truss's resignation.
 Bookmakers placed Sunak first in their list of likely Conservative prime ministerial successors, followed in order by Hunt, Mordaunt, Wallace and Johnson.

 A YouGov poll in October 2022 found that 77 per cent of Britons disapproved of the Conservative government, the highest recorded by YouGov in eleven years.
 Furthermore, they stated that 87 per cent of people believed that the government was handling the economy poorly.
 Their survey of Conservative Party members reported that a majority of them wanted Truss to resign, with their favoured front runners for her replacement being Boris Johnson as most popular, followed in order by Ben Wallace, Rishi Sunak, Penny Mordaunt, Kemi Badenoch, Jeremy Hunt, and Suella Braverman.
 Equally, a Redfield & Wilton poll registered a 36 per cent lead for the Labour Party (the largest lead by any party since October 1997) and recorded Truss's personal approval rating at 9 per cent.

 International prime ministerial trips

-Truss made two overseas trips during her premiership.
+Truss made two international trips during her premiership: